optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 <div class=rightcol>

-- Persistent log of parameters and criterion values
-- Thread safe sqlite database
+- Persistent log in sqlite database
-- No data loss, even if computer is unplugged
+- No data loss ever
-- Can be read while optimization is running
+- Can be read during optimization
 - Provides data for dashboard
+- No SQL knowledge needed

 </div>